abidibo/practical-django-projects/README.md

 - Concrete inheritance: This is what many people think of when they imagine how subclassing a model works.
 In this pattern, one model that subclasses another will create a new database table that links back to the original “parent” class’s table with a foreign key.
 Instances of the subclassed model will behave as if they have both the fields defined on the “parent” model and the fields defined on the subclassed model itself (under the hood, Django will pull information from both tables as needed).
 - Abstract inheritance: When you define a new model class and fill in its options using the inner class Meta declaration, you can add the attribute abstract=True.
 When you do this, Django will not create a table for that model, and you won’t be able to directly create or query for instances of that model.
 However, any subclasses of that model (as long as they don’t also declare abstract=True) will create their own tables, and will add columns for the fields from the abstract model as well.

+Using this technique—accepting `*args` and `**kwargs` and passing them on to the parent method—is a useful shorthand when the method you’re overriding accepts a lot of arguments, especially if a lot of them are optional.

 ## Functions & Methods

 the asterisk (`*`) is special Python syntax for taking a list (the result of calling split()) and turning in a set of arguments to a function